bsamot10/hadoopCluster/README.md

 Run ```. overlay.sh``` in the leader node.

 ## Step 4
-Assign an id and name in every node.
+Assign an id and a name in every node.

 Run ```. node_id.sh 1``` in _master_ (_leader_) node, ```. node_id.sh 2``` in _worker-1_ node and ```. node_id.sh 3``` in _worker-2_ node.